bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 it and encode images or whatever data distribution it is trained on.
 For the experiments below, I don't include the model size but if I did, it would be much worse.
-I think the benefits are only realized if you can amortize the cost of sending the model over a huge dataset.
+I think the benefits are only realized if you can amortize the cost of sending the model over a huge dataset (this is similar to the fact that you also need to have the compression/decompression algorithm on each side).

 **Discretization**: Another thing that the above discussion glossed over is how to encode/decode continuous variables.
 ANS (and similar entropy coders) work